jayc-1111/block-whiteboard/important-notes.md

   1. Modal bookmark functions only updated DOM, not AppState
   2. Firebase serialization was preserving bookmarks but needed explicit initialization
 - **Solution Implemented**:
-  - Added unique IDs to cards (`card.dataset.cardId`) for tracking between DOM and AppState
+  - Added unique IDs to files (`file.dataset.fileId`) for tracking between DOM and AppState
-  - Modified `expandCard` to find card's location in AppState and restore bookmarks if missing
+  - Modified `expandFile` to find file's location in AppState and restore bookmarks if missing
   - Made bookmark operations (add, reorder) update AppState immediately
-  - Store card IDs in saved board data and restore them when loading
+  - Store file IDs in saved board data and restore them when loading
-  - Track card location (`appStateLocation`) when expanding for direct AppState updates
+  - Track file location (`appStateLocation`) when expanding for direct AppState updates
   - Fixed bookmark modal functions to update AppState when adding bookmarks
   - Added explicit bookmark array initialization in Firebase serialization
 - **How it works now**:
-  - When card expands, it finds itself in AppState by ID or title
+  - When file expands, it finds itself in AppState by ID or title
-  - If `card.bookmarks` is missing, restores from AppState
+  - If `file.bookmarks` is missing, restores from AppState
   - All bookmark changes update both DOM and AppState
   - Modal bookmark additions now properly update AppState
   - Bookmarks persist through refresh because they're in AppState and Firebase

 ### 59. Sections Not Saving with Lenis Scrolling (12/18/2024)
-- **Problem**: Card sections added via "Add Section" button not saving to Firebase when Lenis is reinitialized
+- **Problem**: File sections added via "Add Section" button not saving to Firebase when Lenis is reinitialized
 - **Root Causes**:
-  1. Sections stored only on card DOM element (`card.sections`), not properly passed to Firebase
+  1. Sections stored only on file DOM element (`file.sections`), not properly passed to Firebase
   2. `reinitializeModalLenis()` potentially losing section data when destroying/recreating Lenis
-  3. `addCardToCategory()` function not accepting sections parameter when loading from Firebase
+  3. `addFileToCategory()` function not accepting sections parameter when loading from Firebase
-  4. Firebase sync service not passing sections when restoring cards
+  4. Firebase sync service not passing sections when restoring files
 - **Debugging Added**:
   - Added comprehensive logging throughout section creation, save, and load flow
   - Track section IDs and bookmarks at each stage
   - Log when sections are backed up/restored during Lenis reinitialization
 - **Solution Implemented**:
-  1. **Fixed `addCardToCategory` signature**: Now accepts sections as 5th parameter
+  1. **Fixed `addFileToCategory` signature**: Now accepts sections as 5th parameter
-  2. **Fixed Firebase loading**: `sync-service.js` now passes sections when creating cards from Firebase
+  2. **Fixed Firebase loading**: `sync-service.js` now passes sections when creating files from Firebase
   3. **Protected sections during Lenis reinit**: Added backup/restore of sections in `reinitializeModalLenis()`
   4. **Added debug logging**: Track sections throughout save/load cycle
 - **Files Modified**:
-  - `js/cards.js`:
+  - `js/files.js`:
-    - Updated `addCardToCategory` to accept and store sections from Firebase
+    - Updated `addFileToCategory` to accept and store sections from Firebase
     - Enhanced `reinitializeModalLenis` to backup/restore sections
     - Added debug logging for section tracking
   - `js/boards.js`: Added debug logging for section saves
-  - `firebase/sync-service.js`: Updated to pass sections when loading cards
+  - `firebase/sync-service.js`: Updated to pass sections when loading files
 - **How it works now**:
-  - Sections are stored on card element: `card.sections = sections || []`
+  - Sections are stored on file element: `file.sections = sections || []`
   - When saving, sections are included in board data
   - When loading from Firebase, sections are passed through and restored
   - Lenis reinitialization backs up sections before destroy and restores after
   - All section operations update AppState for persistence
 - **Testing**:
-  - Create card with sections and bookmarks
+  - Create file with sections and bookmarks
   - Save to Firebase (check console for "SAVE DEBUG" logs)
   - Refresh page
   - Check console for "LOAD DEBUG" logs showing sections restored
-  - Expand card - sections should appear with bookmarks intact
+  - Expand file - sections should appear with bookmarks intact